The Ultimate Guide to Hiring Virtual Assistants in 2026

 • Assistants undergo background checks and have secure facilities, networks, and computers

-This model works well for both small business leaders and enterprise teams, but it isn't for everyone.
+This model works well for both small business leaders and enterprise teams, but it may not be suitable for everyone.

 The disadvantages of managed virtual assistant services are: